exwm/yt_clipper/readme.md

 **Ctrl/Alt+Mouseover:** Select point as start/end of crop section.

 - When the currently selected point is green then you are in start mode, and if it is yellow you are in end mode.
-- The selected point's crop is editable and its crop appears more brightly in a matching color (green or yellow).
+- The selected point's crop is editable and its crop appears more brightly in a matching color (green for the start point, gold for the end point).
 - As the video time changes, the currently selected point is automatically updated to the start or end point of the new section maintaining the current mode where possible.
 - Selected points have a black border and are square.
 Unselected points are circular.